 There are three rates of voluntary contributions.
 The rate of voluntary contribution you pay is linked to the last PRSI contribution paid or credited by you.
 More information is available about paying social insurance.

-Voluntary contributions can be paid by cheque, banker’s draft or standing order.
+You can pay voluntary contributions by cheque, banker’s draft or standing order.
 Your contribution can be paid as a lump sum before the end of the contribution year or by quarterly or half-yearly installments during the contribution year.
 You must pay the full contribution for a year no later than 5 months after the end of the year in which the payment is due.

 You can read more about voluntary contributions on the Department of Social Protection's website.

-You can also get this form from your social welfare local office.
+You can also get this form from your Intreo centre or social welfare local office.